CookEat help

 Create (Sous Chef)

-Sous Chef is CookEat’s AI-powered recipe creator.
-Upload photos of a dish you’ve cooked and Sous Chef will analyse them to generate a complete recipe — title, ingredients, step-by-step instructions, nutrition, and more.
+Upload photos of a dish you’ve cooked and Sous Chef generates a complete recipe — title, ingredients, step-by-step instructions, nutrition, and more.
+Available to signed-in members.

-1. Upload photos — drag and drop or browse to select your images.
-Supported formats: JPEG, PNG, HEIC, TIFF, WebP.
-You can upload as many photos as you need.
+1. Upload photos — drag and drop or browse.
+Supported formats: JPEG, PNG, and WebP. (iPhone HEIC: convert to JPEG in Photos, or choose “Most Compatible” in Camera settings.)
+Upload as many photos as you need.

-2. Generate — Sous Chef analyses every photo, identifies ingredients, and writes step-by-step instructions matched to each photo.
+2. Generate — Sous Chef analyses every photo, identifies ingredients, and writes steps matched to each photo.

-3. Review & edit — adjust the generated title, ingredients, steps, servings, prep/cook times, dietary tags, and allergen information until it’s exactly right.
+3. Review & edit — adjust title, ingredients, steps, servings, times, dietary tags, and allergens until it’s right.

-4. Save & publish — save to your collection as a private recipe, or publish it for the entire CookEat community to discover.
+4. Save & publish — save privately, or publish for the CookEat community to discover.

 Tips for better recipes

-• More photos = better results.
-Take photos throughout the cooking process — raw ingredients, mid-cook, and the finished dish.
+• More photos = better results (Sous Chef).
+Take photos throughout cooking — raw ingredients, mid-cook, and the finished dish.

 • Good lighting helps.
-Clear, well-lit photos give Sous Chef more detail to work with.
+Clear, well-lit photos give the AI more detail to work with.

 • Include packaging.
-If you’re using branded or packaged ingredients, a photo of the label helps with accurate identification.
+A photo of a branded label helps with accurate identification.

 • Always review.
-AI is clever, but you know your recipe best.
 Check quantities, timings, and seasoning before publishing.

 Sharing recipes